Siriusmart/ccanvas/README.md

 Each component is referenced by its unique identifying ***discriminator***, which is just a path of numbers, such as `/1/2/3/4`. `/1` is called the ***master space***.

-- New spaces can be created (WIP) and new processes can be spawned in.
+- New spaces can be created and new processes can be spawned in.
 - Any component can be ***dropped*** and removed.
 - To exit the canvas, call ***drop*** on `/1.`